-Bonuses may be paid in an amount equal to the target percentage, less than the target percentage or greater than the target percentage based on current year performance as recommended by the compensation committee.
-The performance determination takes into account overall operational performance, financial performance, factors affecting shareholder value including growth initiatives and the individual's personal performance.
+Bonuses may be paid in an amount equal to the target percentage, less than the target percentage or greater than the target percentage (or not at all).
+The compensation committee has full discretion to determine bonuses based on several factors, including the individual's level of performance, the individual's level of responsibilities, a peer group assessment and the individual's total overall compensation package.
+The performance determination takes into account overall operational performance, financial performance, factors affecting shareholder value, including growth initiatives, and the individual's personal performance.
 The determination of whether the target bonus amount should be paid is not based on specific metrics, but rather a general assessment of how the business performed as compared to the business plan developed for the year.
 Due to the nature of the business, financial performance alone may not dictate or be a fair indicator of the performance of the executive officers.
 Conversely, financial performance may exceed all expectations, but it could be due to outside forces in the industry rather than true performance by an executive that exceeds expectations.
-In order to take these differing impacts and related results into consideration and to assess the executive officers' performance on their own merits, the compensation committee makes an assessment of the executive officer's performance separate from the actual financial performance of the Company.
+In order to take these differing impacts and related results into consideration and to assess the executive officers' performance on their own merits, the compensation committee makes an assessment of the executive officer's performance separate from the actual financial performance of the Company, although such measurement is not based on any specific metrics.

-The compensation committee reviewed the individualized performance and Company performance as compared to expectations for the year ended December 31, 2008.
-Under their employment agreements, the 2008 target bonuses were the following percentages of salary for each of the following: Mr. Lipinski (250%), Mr. Rens (120%), Mr. Vick (80%), Mr. Jernigan (100%), Mr. Daly (80%), Mr. Haugen (120%), Mr. Gross (80%), and Mr. Riemann (200%).
+The compensation committee reviewed the individualized performance and Company performance as compared to expectations for the year ended December 31, 2009.
+Under their employment agreements, the 2009 target bonuses were the following percentages of salary for each of the following: Mr. Lipinski (250%), Mr. Morgan (120%), Mr. Riemann (200%), Mr. Haugen (120%), and Mr. Gross (80%).
+The compensation committee approved the target levels to be paid out for the 2009 bonuses with the exception of Mr. Gross and Mr. Morgan, who both received 125% of target.
+These increased levels were in correlation with the findings and recommendations by Longnecker based upon review of our Peer Group, and companies of similar size and other relevant market information in order to balance the overall 2009 total salary and bonus levels.

 Each of the named executive officers' employment agreements provide that the executive will receive an annual cash performance bonus with a target bonus equal to a specified percentage of each executive's base salary.
 Actual bonuses are determined in the discretion of the compensation committee, based upon such individual and/or Company performance criteria established by the compensation committee for the relevant fiscal year.
-As a result of the compensation committee's review of peer company compensation practices as included in the compensation consultant's report and its consideration of current economic conditions, in November 2008 the compensation committee concluded that target bonus percentages would remain the same for all named executive officers in 2009, as such target bonus percentages were determined to be fair and comparable to other peer companies
+As a result of the compensation committee's review of peer company compensation practices as included in the compensation consultant's report and its consideration of current economic conditions, in November 2009 the compensation committee concluded that target bonus percentages would remain the same for all named executive officers in 2010, with the exception of Mr. Gross, whose target bonus percentage increased from 80% to 90% effective January 1, 2010.
+Mr. Gross' target bonus percentage fell below those of our peer companies for his role and responsibilities.
+Target bonus percentages were determined to be fair and comparable to other peer companies for all other named executive officers.